 Ocean acidification may inhibit krill growth in distant future

-Studies suggest that embryos and larvae of Antarctic krill fail to survive at high level of carbon dioxide (CO2) in water.
-Cold waters of southern ocean absorb more CO2 than any other ocean and by the year 2100, are expected to have levels that could significantly harm krill growth.
-Upwelling of deep waters high in CO2, typical of southern ocean waters, further increases the risk of ocean acidification for krill and marine ecosystem.
+Studies suggest that embryos and larvae of Antarctic krill fail to survive if there are high levels of carbon(CO2) in water.
+The cold waters of the southern ocean absorb more CO2 than any other ocean and by the year 2100, are expected to have levels that could significantly harm krill growth.
+The upwelling of deep waters high in CO2, typical of southern ocean waters, further increases the risk of ocean acidification for krill and marine ecosystems.
 More studies are suggested to observe adult stages of krill.

 Industry Reaction to Krill Sustainability

-Sustainability concern is a perception than reality
+Sustainability concern is more a perception than a reality

-Krill fisheries consider the sustainability concern to be a negative perception than reality and have been continuously clarifying through marketing messages in mainstream media.
+Krill fisheries consider the sustainability concern to be more of a negative perception than a reality and have been continuously clarifying that through various marketing messages in the mainstream media.

-On the other hand, the manufacturers are getting ready to meet the growing demand and are involved in increasing processing capacity, patent and product approvals in various countries, and partnering to expand into newer markets across globe.
-Also, as per a recent study, krill fishing activity of the biggest fishery during fishing season in 2007-11 overlapped with summer foraging areas of penguins and fur seals by low-high extent.
+On the other hand, the manufacturers are getting ready to meet the growing demand and are involved in increasing processing capacity, patent and product approvals in various countries, and partnering to expand into newer markets across the globe.
+Also, as per a recent study, krill fishing activity of the biggest fishery during fishing season in 2007-11 overlapped with the summer foraging areas of penguins and fur seals by a low-high extent.

 So, Finally…Is Krill Sustainable?

-Recent CCAMLR measures are in line but may not be swift enough
+Recent CCAMLR measures are in line, but may not be swift enough

-The overarching ecosystem-based approach followed by CCAMLR is in line with the beliefs of entire scientific community.
+The overarching ecosystem-based approach followed by CCAMLR is in line with the beliefs of the entire scientific community.

-As of now, krill is probably sustainable but more caution is required in future
+As of now, krill is probably sustainable, but more caution is required in future

-Until accurate estimates of krill biomass, and conclusive understanding on how krill is affected by changes in climate, ecosystem, and predator populations, CCAMLR needs to exercise caution in managing krill fishery to ensure sustainability of krill and marine ecosystem.
+Until accurate estimates of krill biomass, and conclusive understanding on how krill is affected by changes in climate, ecosystem, and predator populations, CCAMLR needs to exercise caution in managing krill fisheries to ensure sustainability of krill and marine ecosystem.

 Conduct and facilitate research with member countries and conservation bodies: